 This policy was created after a period of consultation with relevant stakeholders within school.
-It has been formally adopted by governors and reflects our approach at Saltergate Junior School.
-It is based on the new framework developed in 2020.
+It has been formally adopted by governors and reflects our approach at Saltergate Schools.
+It is based on the framework developed in 2020.
+The policy will be reviewed when the review is released by the DfE.